ARM-software/arm-systemready/docs/log_parser_guide.md

 3. **Apply waivers**:
    - Suite-level: Applies to ALL failed tests in suite
    - TestSuite-level: Applies to ALL failed tests in that TestSuite
-   - TestCase-level: Applies to specific TestCase and its SubTests
+   - TestCase-level: Applies to the specific TestCase and its nested failed SubTests
-   - SubTest-level: Applies only to specific SubTest
+   - SubTest-level: Applies only to specific SubTests; BSA/SBSA matching uses `sub_Test_Path`, then `sub_Test_Number`, then legacy `sub_Rule_ID`, then exact description

 4. **Mark results**:
    - Original: `FAILED`